Lady Be Good – Day 8, April 12, 1943

 Lady Be Good - Serial Number 124301

-I have a photo book containing several of my images of the Lady Be Good available through Blurb, below:
+I have a photo book containing several of my images of the Be Good available through Blurb, below: